-The exciting news is that we’ve just added a brand-new, religious-freedom event to Day of Dialogue—Bring Your Bible to School Day on October 16!
+The exciting news is that we’ve just added a brand-new, religious-freedom event to Day of Dialogue—Bring Your Bible to School Day in October!
 This is a day when thousands of students across the nation will celebrate religious freedom and share God’s hope with peers!
 Mark your calendars now and learn more by downloading the free student guide at focusonthefamily.com/bringyourbible.
 Don’t forget to share this URL with your friends, parents and youth leaders so they can help support your efforts!

 In addition to Bring Your Bible to School Day, the traditional Day of Dialogue happens every year in mid April, so make plans to participate in your school or college.
 The Day of Dialogue provides a place at the table for Christian students to express a Biblical perspective in a loving and respectful way—especially when topics like marriage and sexuality and being discussed on their campus.
 As a student at a public school or college, do you wish your classmates and friends could hear

 more of the story—like the truth about God’s deep love for us and what the Bible really says about His redemptive design for human beings and relationships?
 Wouldn’t it be nice if a deeper and freer conversation could happen when current-day topics—especially subjects that delve into faith and God’s design for us– are brought up in your school?
 The good news is, it can—and that’s where Day of Dialogue comes in.
 In contrast to the whole idea of silence, this is an initiative that encourages open dialogue.
 Focus on the Family firmly believes that the truth will rise to the surface when honest conversations are allowed to happen.